graphql/graphql-spec/spec/Section 3 -- Type System.md

 # Type System

-The GraphQL Type system describes the capabilities of a GraphQL service and is used to determine if a request is valid.
-The type system also describes the input types of operation variables to determine if values provided at runtime are valid.
+The GraphQL Type system describes the capabilities of a GraphQL service and is used to determine if a requested operation is valid, to guarantee the type of response results, and describes the input types of variables to determine if values provided at request time are valid.

 TypeSystemDocument : TypeSystemDefinition+